-The Daily Generation Resource Rating Test Failure Charge is applicable to all generation resources (with the exception of wind and solar resources) committed to RPM or FRR that have a positive product-specific Daily ICAP shortfall due to a rating test failure.
+The Daily Generation Resource Rating Test Failure Charge is applicable to all generation resources (with the exception of Variable Resources) committed to RPM or FRR that have a positive product-specific Daily ICAP shortfall due to a rating test failure.

-The Daily Generation Resource Rating Test Failure Charge shall be equal to the Daily Deficiency Rate times the Daily ICAP Shortfall times (1 - Effective EFORd) for a generation resource.
+The Daily Generation Resource Rating Test Failure Charge shall be equal to the Daily Deficiency Rate times: a) for Combination Resources and Limited Duration Resources, the appropriate Accredited UCAP value that corresponds to the Daily ICAP Shortfall, or; b) for Unlimited Resources, the Daily ICAP Shortfall times (1 - Effective EFORd) for a generation resource.

-$RatingTestFailureCharge{GEN} = DDR^ \ DailyICAPShortfall^(1-EffectiveEFORd)$
+$RatingTestFailureCharge{GEN} = DDRDailyICAPShortfall(1 - EffectiveEFORd)$